objetos/p5.quadrille.js/docs/md/docs/io/insert.md

 # `insert()`

-Inserts an empty row into the quadrille [memory2D](/docs/props#memory2d) internal representation.
+Inserts an empty row into the quadrille.

 # Syntax